ProteinsWebTeam/pfam-docs/docs/pfam-database.rst

     :width: 600
     :align: center

 These tables contain sequence specific information about the reference proteome sequences.
 The **other_regions** table contains coiled coil, low complexity, signal peptide, transmembrane and disordered regions data.
-The **pfamseq_markup** table contains active site information which is taken from the UniProtKB feature table.
+The **pfamseq_markup** table contains active site information which is taken from the UniProtKB **feature** table.
 Additional active site residues are predicted by Pfam based on conserved residues in a Pfam alignment.
-The **pfamseq_disulphide** tables contains disulphide bond information from the UniProtKB feature table.
+The **pfamseq_disulphide** table contains disulphide bond information from the UniProtKB **feature** table.

 Example query: Give me all of the transmembrane, signal-peptide, coiled-coils, low-complexity and disorder information for the sequence 'VAV_HUMAN'